cosmoswafer/tic-tac-toe/CONVENTIONS.md

 - Rust Leptos client side rendering web app
 - To test the app, run `trunk serve --open` in the terminal
 - Always run the above command to test the app on each change
+- Fix any errors in the app from the terminal output (if any)

 System Architecture:
 1. Frontend (Client-Side Rendering)